-Help Bilingual Voters In Your Community! - Become a Spanish Interpreter!
+Help Voters In Your Community! - Become an Interpreter!

-The Board of Elections is always looking for bilingual Inspectors to assist voters during Elections
+The Board of Elections is always looking for Interpreters to assist voters during Elections

 The requirements are:

 - Be a citizen of the United States

 - Be a Registered Voter In Monroe County

 - Be Able to Read, Write, and Speak Spanish